gradle/gradle-fileevents/README.md

 ./gradlew assemble
 ```

-This should produce a `build/libs/file-events.jar` file that contains everything.
+This should produce a `build/libs/gradle-fileevents.jar` file that contains everything.

 ### Testing

-To run tests with a locally built `file-events` JAR:
+To run tests with the library built locally:

 ```shell
 ./gradlew test
 ```

-To run tests with a the library built on another machine, place the JAR in `build/remote/file-events.jar`:
+To run tests with the library built on another machine, place the JAR in `build/remote/gradle-fileevents.jar`:

 ```shell
 ./gradlew externalTest